Dignity at Work and Study Policy and Procedures (Harassment and Bullying)

 The University has a legal responsibility to ensure that any form of harassment or bullying is stopped effectively.
 This policy and procedures will be communicated effectively to all staff and students and the University will continue to ensure that all employees and students are aware of their responsibilities.
 In addition, managers and Students’ Association representatives have specific additional responsibilities.
 Appropriate training will be provided.

-Harassment Advisers have been designated to provide advice and assistance to staff and students who are subjected to harassment and bullying and their names have been circulated to all staff and students (for a list of current Harassment Advisers contact the Equality, Diversity and Inclusion Office or your School/ Directorate).
-The list is also available on the University’s Human Resources and Organisational Development website.
+Harassment Advisers have been designated to provide advice and assistance to staff and students who are subjected to harassment and bullying and their names have been circulated to all staff and students (see the current list of Harassment Advisers or contact the Equality, Diversity and Inclusion Office or your School/ Directorate).
 Staff and students may contact anyone on the list.

 The University will ensure that that all complaints of harassment and bullying are taken seriously and dealt with promptly.
 We will offer support for victims and those accused of harassment and bullying by the provision of counselling or other appropriate help.